-At session 5, the final session, the couple expressed satisfaction on how the intervention went.
+In the final session, session five, the couple expressed satisfaction with how the intervention went.
 They reported that communication improved in their relationship which resulted in greater intimacy and marital satisfaction.

 Mary and John were now mobilizing the resources that they needed to develop workable solutions for their situation.
 However, it was their expressed wish that the therapist continue for a few more sessions.
 They pointed out that although they had learned what the solutions were, and how to accomplish them, they felt they needed more of the therapist's guidance.

 These questions were intended to help Mary and John focus on what they had accomplished, and what they wanted to continue.
 The therapist assisted the couple to develop a plan for maintaining their gains.
-This included identifying of specific measures the couple wanted to use to continue progress, and suggested reading to help them improve in specific areas in their relationship..
+This included identifying specific measures the couple wanted to use to continue progress and suggested reading to help them improve in specific areas in their relationship.